I recently started working for a Cyprus based offshore agent.

 My old boss always complained about the fact that I talked to long to clients during meetings.
 Time time time.
 I didn’t care.
 I like talking to people.

-With this knowledge know that it pays to build a good relationship with these people from your end.
+With this in mind remember to build a good relationship with these people from your end.
 It will help.

 Of course, there are a lot of agents that build extensive relationship.
 But this usually happens when you get into the higher paid or managed structures.
 And not with a simple offshore company.